 Track 1: University-based Hospital Elective

 As offered through our affiliate medical school, The University of Texas Medical School – Houston, our Medical Student Elective in Radiation Oncology consists of 4 core weeks.
-Two 2-week periods will be chosen from the Breast, Gastrointestinal, Genitourinary, Gynecology, Head and Neck, Lymphoma or Lung sections.
-Rotations in other sections may be approved on a case-by-case basis.
-The major objectives of this rotation are to acquaint the student to the basic concepts of the practice of radiotherapy.
+Two 2-week periods will be chosen from the Breast, Gastrointestinal, Central Nervous System, Genitourinary, Gynecology, Head and Neck, Lymphoma or Lung sections.
+The major objectives of this rotation are to acquaint the student with the basic concepts and practice of radiotherapy.
 While many students may elect to pursue further study in this specialty, it is expected that the primary emphasis of the rotation will focus on issues that will be useful to any physician who may provide services to cancer patients.
 The required conferences and clinical experiences will provide an introduction to: